Chicago tickets: how to buy safely (sports, concerts, comedy, theater)

 - smaller rooms with big-name drop-ins

-If you’re already seeing “sold out,” go straight to sold out tickets.
+If you are already seeing sold out, go straight to sold out tickets.

-Step 3: Chicago last-minute tickets (how to do it safely)
+Step 3: Chicago last-minute tickets and when waiting helps

-Last-minute can work when you’re flexible on section/seat—and when you avoid risky sellers.
+Last-minute can work in Chicago when you are flexible on section or seat and when you avoid risky sellers.

-Use last-minute tickets and set a cutoff time so you don’t panic-buy.
+Use our last-minute tickets plan and set a cutoff time so you do not panic-buy.

-If you’re buying resale, confirm the delivery method and transfer rules.
+If you are buying resale, confirm the delivery method and transfer rules first.
 Start here: ticket transfer not available.

-Step 4: Verified resale when sold out (the practical checks)
+Step 4: Verified resale when sold out and the practical checks that matter

 Before buying resale, do these checks: